AliciaBytes/srb2kart-docker/README.md

 - `IPV6`: Listens to incoming IPv6 connections.
 Warning, this is untested.
 - `PACKETSIZE`: Changes the size of UDP packets sent.
 - `USEUPNP`: Turns on Universal Plug and Play support.
 This feature is untested.
+- `WARP`: Sets what map to warp to at the beginning of the game.

 For more information see the official documentation on [Command-line parameters](https://wiki.srb2.org/wiki/Command_line_parameters) since the environment variables for the docker container mirror those.
 You can also pass them as command-line arguments, but environment variables are recommended.